Burberry plays hard ball over perfume deal

-British luxury brand Burberry (BRBY.L) has ratcheted-up the pressure on fragrance partner Interparfums (IPAR.PA) (IPAR.O) to offer a new agreement on more favourable terms, by serving notice on the French firm to terminate their current deal.
+LONDON Luxury brand Burberry (BRBY.L) has ratcheted-up the pressure on fragrance partner Interparfums (IPAR.PA) to offer a new agreement on more favourable terms, by serving notice on the French firm to terminate their current deal.

 Burberry said on Tuesday the discussions were continuing, with their outcome "uncertain" and also said it had served notice of its intention to terminate the licence agreement with Interparfums with effect from December 31 2012.

-Upon termination, Burberry would pay Interparfums approximately 181 million euros ($221.5 million), it said.
+Upon termination, Burberry would pay Interparfums approximately 181 million euros (141.6 million pounds), it said.

 Analysts estimate Burberry's fragrance business accounts for only about 2 percent of the British group's revenue but for about half of Interparfum's net sales.